twalker/sine5/readme.md

 ###TODO:

-x get a d3 real-time chart going with websockets x get Arduino working x get node talking to Arduino x connect and communicate with proximity sensor x map proximity data to sound frequency data
+- ~~get a d3 real-time chart going with websockets~~
+- ~~get Arduino working~~
+- ~~get node talking to Arduino~~
+- ~~connect and communicate with proximity sensor~~
+- ~~map proximity data to sound frequency data~~
 - volume: choose sensor and visualize data
+- check if volume and reverb work on mac because they're not on linux

 ###TOCLEAN:

-- x axis of chart should reflect something useful, or nothing
+- axis of chart should reflect something useful, or nothing
 - ui for controls
 - proximity sensor reading is course, slow, and kinda sucks